Chillsmeit/chillsmeit/README.md

 I care a lot about privacy 🕵️, security 🔒, Linux 🐧 and open source 💿.

-I'm currently building my own homelab in order to upgrade from my 2 RaspberryPis and Intel NUCs<br>
+I'm currently building my own homelab in order to upgrade from my 2 RaspberryPis and Intel NUC<br>
 to an enterprise grade server (Silverstone or Supermicro), NAS (TrueNAS) and Firewall (Protectli Vault using PfSense).

 My hobbies are mainly about custom keyboards ⌨️, tech 💻, gaming 🎮 and D&D ⚔️